tarotez/sortpipe/README.md

     b. times_single_channel -> times (1x1 cell array), then save them in sessionXX_elYY_subsessZ.mat.
 Also convert wvfY (matrix) in forStabilityAnalysis/sessionXX/sessionXX_elYY_subsessZ_single_channel_sort.mat to wvf (1x1 cell array).

 9. Click copy_behavior.bat.
 It copies behavioral data (EDfiles and Info) in MNAME_DAQ (for example Z:\\prut.lab\\MNAME_DAQ) to forStabilityAnalysis//sessionXX.
-It generates three directories elc_01plx, EDfiles, Info in D:\\forStabilityAnalysis/sessionXX.
+It also generates three directories elc_01plx, EDfiles, and Info in D:\\forStabilityAnalysis/sessionXX.

 10. From Matlab, execute MNAME_programs_updated\\sortUtils\\MergePlx2EDs to merge spike trains and behavioral data to generate files in the directory, plxMergeEDfiles.

 11. Merge data by executing the following commands on a command line interface.
 The lines generate forStabilityAnalysis_MNAME\\sessionXX\\plxMergeEDfiles.
+The final "\\" of the first argument is required.

 ```
 cd D:\\MNAME_programs_updated\\sortUtils
 MergePlx2EDs('D:\\forStabilityAnalysis_MNAME\\', 'n300122');
 ```

-(The final "\\" of the first argument is required).

-12. From Matlab, execute the stability analysis program, and read forStabilityAnalysis_MNAME\\sessionXX\\plxMergeEDfiles from the GUI.
+12. From Matlab, execute the stability analysis program GUI, read forStabilityAnalysis_MNAME\\sessionXX\\plxMergeEDfiles, and do stability analysis.